 Is there anyone I can talk to about Financial Aid?

-All of our Trillium College campuses have a Student Financial Advisor who can assist you with your financing options.
-There is a financial solution for everyone!
+All of our Trillium College campuses have a Student Financial Planner who can assist you with your financing options.
+There is a financial solution for everyone.

 Does Trillium College provide the placements?